Argentina during World War II: War's end

 The Liberation of Paris in August 1944 gave new hopes to the pro-Allied factions in Argentina, who saw it as an omen of the possible fall of the Argentine government and called for new elections.
 The demonstrations in support of Paris soon turned into protests against the government, leading to incidents with the police.
 It was rumored that some Argentine politicians in Uruguay would create a government in exile, but the project never came to fruition.
 President Franklin Roosevelt supported Hull's claims about Argentina with similar statements.
 He also cited Churchill when he stated that history would judge all nations for their role in the war, both belligerents and neutrals.

 By early 1945, World War II was nearing its end.
 The Red Army had captured Warsaw and was closing in on East Prussia, and Berlin itself was under attack.
 Allied victory was imminent.
 Perón, the strong man of the Argentine government, foresaw that the Allies would dominate international politics for decades and concluded that although Argentina had successfully resisted the pressure to force it to join the war, remaining neutral until the end of the war would force the country into isolationism at best or bring about a military attack from the soon to be victorious powers.

 Negotiations were eased by the departure of Hull as Secretary of State, replaced by Edward Stettinius Jr., who demanded that Argentina hold free elections, declare war against the Axis powers, eradicate all Nazi presence in the country and give its complete cooperation to international organizations.
 Perón agreed, and German organizations were curtailed, pro-Nazi manifestations were banned, and German goods were seized.
 The Argentine merchant navy was instructed to ignore the German blockade.
-These measures eased relations with the United States.
-When the Allies advanced into Frankfurt, Argentina finally formalized the negotiations.
+These measures eased relations with the U.S. When the Allies advanced into Frankfurt, Argentina finally formalized the negotiations.
 On 27 March, per Decree 6945, Argentina declared war on Japan and, by extension, on Germany, an ally of Japan.
 FORJA, one of the main proponents of neutrality, distanced itself from the government, but eventually Arturo Jauretche would come to support the government's change of position a year later.
-Jauretche reasoned that the United States opposed Argentina because of its perceived Nazism by refusing to declare war although neutrality was based instead on Argentine interests; which were no longer at stake with a declaration of war when the country would not actually join the conflict.
+Jauretche reasoned that the U.S. opposed Argentina because of its perceived sm by refusing to declare war although neutrality was based instead on Argentine interests; which were no longer at stake with a declaration of war when the country would not actually join the conflict.
 Jauretche came to believe that Perón's pragmatism was better for the country than his own idealistic perspective of keeping a neutral stance to the end of the war.